sorgfresser/htps/docs/source/python/overview.rst

    from htps import HTPS
    search = HTPS(theorem, params)
+   while not search.is_done():
+       """Get theorems, generate tactics, and pass them to the environment.
+          Report the results back to the search algorithm."""

 To get new theorems for which tactics should be generated, call the ``theorems_to_expand`` method.
 This method returns a list of ``Theorem`` objects, each one goal, for which tactics shoould be generated (called expand).